jborjon/jborjon.github.io/notes/about-page-notes.md

 # How You Can Leverage My Brain to... (maybe too pushy; focus on being conversational and transparent, not salesy)

-"Go run your business.
-I'll take care of your copy."
+Go run your business.
+I'll take care of your copy.

-Helped some 300 clients to improve their personal brand to advance their careers through writing.

 Jerusha's suggestions: let them know I have a wife and two children and run a business.